death-claw/vripper-project/README.md

 * pixroute.to
 * vipr.im

-## Instructions for Jar
+## Instructions to run from Jar file
-You need Java 17+, you can download from https://adoptium.net/
+You need Java 21+, you can download from https://adoptium.net/

 Download the latest jar file from the Release page, open a command prompt and run the jar file using the following command